Having problems scheduling your booster? You aren’t the only one

 “I don’t know whether I was doing something wrong or what but every time I would come to the spot where you press to make the appointment, nothing happened,” Logan said.

-Many places in town that are offering boosters have appointment times listed online for people to choose from.
+Many places that are offering boosters have appointment times listed online for people to choose from.
 But, places like Jayhawk pharmacy have the phone number listed for people to call instead.

 “Patients enjoy speaking to someone directly rather than having to go through a lot of different channels to get their appointments scheduled,” Matthew Kirmse, a pharmacist at Jayhawk Pharmacy, said.
 “We’ve tried other methods in the past, with scheduling online and just think this was the best way that worked for us and worked for patients.”